 Besides Greece due to it’s economic plight mortgage rates are reasonable across the EU especially for those who have a reasonable deposit to put in place.
 Many British investors are taking advantage of the equity within their homes to re-mortgage and invest abroad for this very reason.

 Ireland is the most demanding country after Greece where their own crash of a few years ago still remains fresh in the memory.
-Deposits of between 40%-50% are expected with rates of about 5% or so, more than double that of houses for sale in Spain and the Balearics.
+Deposits of between 40%-50% are expected with rates of about 5% or so, more than double that of and the Balearics.

 So What Does This Mean In Real Terms?